Curriculum

 The next stage introduces words, starting from simple words of the form consonant-vowel-consonant and continuing all the way to complex words used in undergraduate and graduate material.

 While the beginning of the curriculum follows a usual phonics structure, the program differs from most phonics offerings in ways that align better with fundamental principles of literacy acquisition.
-Rules are used to organize the lessons, but they are not taught explicitly.
+Spelling patterns are used to organize the lessons, but they are not taught explicitly as a complicated set of rules.
 Metalinguistic concepts like "short vs long vowels" are completely avoided because they confuse students and fluent readers do not use them to read.

 Instead, the concept of orthographic mapping is central to this stage.
 Orthographic mapping is the process by which previously unfamiliar words become instantly recognizable.
 Without ensuring this level of automaticity, students struggle to read fluently and spend precious cognitive resources on decoding tasks.
 For a much more detailed explanation of these concepts, please refer to the pedagogy document and the word courses section of the manual.